Create Modal

 - Number: Perfect for numeric values, IDs, and quantities.

-- Boolean: Simplifies managing flags like
+- Boolean: Simplifies managing flags such as

 is_active